ethanliew/MOLPay.NET/README.md

 ```

 #### Recurring Payment
-To send recurring payment instruction, you may create object from `Recurring` class.
+Code snippet for recurring payment instruction.
+You may create object from `Recurring` class.

 ```C#
 NameValueCollection param = new NameValueCollection();